globus/globus-compute/docs/reference/serialization_strategies.rst

     version boundaries, as shown via the ⚠️ symbol.
 While they may work in many situations, there is no guarantee they will work in every situation or between every pair of versions.
-However, using the same Python version on the submit side and execution side *is* guaranteed to work, and is the recommended approach whenever possible.
+However, using the same Python version on the submit side and execution side *is* guaranteed to work, and :ref:`is the recommended approach whenever possible.<avoiding-serde-errors>`

 .. this is just for strategies, so any non-strategy exports should be excluded
 .. automodule:: globus_compute_sdk.serialize